krABMaga/krABMaga/examples/boids/README.md

 ![](6IBb1CCxZj.gif)

 # How to run
+Simply run `cargo run --example boids_ui` for the simple version, or `cargo run --example boids_ui --features "amethyst_vulkan"` for the UI version on Windows or Linux, or `cargo run --example boids_ui --features "amethyst_metal"` on MacOS.
+If you encounter any issue, refer to the [FAQ](../../FAQ.md).
-Simply run `cargo run`, or `cargo run --release` for a slower to compile, faster to execute option.
+You can also add the `--release` flag for a slower to compile, faster to execute option.